th2-net/th2-data-services/README.md

 - **Aggregate operations**:
   Common operations such as filter, map, find and so on.

-- **Data caching**:
+### Data caching
-  The _Data object_ provides the ability to use the cache.
+The _Data object_ provides the ability to use cache.
 The cache works for each _Data object_, that is, you choose which _Data object_ you want to save.
 The _Data object_ cache is saved after the first iteration, but the iteration source may be different.

 If you don't use the cache, your source will be the data source you have in the _Data Object_.
-  But if you use the cache, your source can be the data source, the parent cache, or own cache:
+But if you use cache, your source can be the data source, the parent cache, or own cache:
   * The data source:
   If the "Data Object" doesn't have a parent cache and its cache.
   * The parent cache: